s1t5/mail-archiver/README.md

 ### 🗑️ Retention Policies
 - Configure automatic deletion of archived emails from mailserver after specified days
 - Set retention period per email account (e.g., 30, 90, or 365 days)
+- **Local Archive Retention**: Configure separate retention period for local archive
 - Helps manage storage space while maintaining complete archive

 > 🚨 **Important note for retention policies**
 > - Requires IMAP Expunge support from the mail server to permanently delete emails
 > - For Gmail accounts, Auto-Expunge must be disabled in Gmail settings under the "Forwarding and POP/IMAP" tab!
 (See [Gmail Best Practices](doc/GmailBestPractices.md) for more details)
+> - Local archive retention can only be set if server retention is also configured
+> - Local archive retention days must be greater than or equal to server retention days

 ## 📚 Documentation